wavefrontHQ/docs/pages/doc/ts_month.md

 ## Description

-The `month()` standard time function returns the month of the year in the specified time zone, represented as an integer from 1 (January) through 12 (December).
+The `month()` standard time function returns the month of the year in the specified time zone.
+A month is represented as a whole number from 1 (January) through 12 (December), as defined by the Gregorian calendar.

 The returned values are plotted against the times shown on the x-axis.
 The returned series is generally a straight line, unless you are looking at a chart that includes times from multiple months.
 `month()` automatically adjusts its return values for daylight savings time.